-Ana always dreamed of a home of her own for her family.
+Ana Rodriguez always dreamed of a home of her own for family.
 As a single mother taking care of a son with special needs while working full time she was daunted by the process.
-As a transition coordinator for oncology patients at Yale New Haven Hospital, Ana is constantly on the move and always helping others, however she was not aware of the best ways in which to help herself in realizing her dreams.
+As a transition coordinator for oncology patients at YNHH, Ana is constantly on the move and always helping others, however she was not aware of the best ways in which to help herself in realizing her dreams.

-When she heard about Yale New Haven Hospital’s H.O.M.E. program, she learned how she could get help to navigate all the steps involved in purchasing a home.
+When Ana heard about YNHH’s H.O.M.E. program, she learned how she could get help and navigate all the steps involved in purchasing a home.
 Further, she learned about how Habitat for Humanity was building high quality, affordable homes in New Haven.
 It seemed like a perfect match.
 After a rigorous application and interview process Ana was approved as a buyer for a Habitat home.
-Ana invested over 400 hours of sweat equity helping to build her dream home, and she was joined by more than 130 Yale New Haven Hospital employees, many from her own department, as well as her father and other family members.
+She was interested in a Habitat build taking place on Vernon Street, in New Haven’s Hill neighborhood, just one block from her employer.
+Ana invested over 400 hours of sweat equity helping to build her dream home, and she was joined by more than 130 YNHH employees, many from her own department, as well as her father and other family members.
 Ana is financing her new home through the H.O.M.E. program and, after five months of construction, moved into her home in January 2017.

-In the photo: Ana works as a transition coordinator at Yale New Haven Hospital, helping patients navigate the healthcare system and offer best access to the resources needed to fulfill their individual care plans.
-Also in the photo: Ana’s son; William Casey, Executive Director, Habitat for Humanity of Greater New Haven and Michael Holmes, Senior Vice President, Operations and Saint Raphael Campus Chief Integration Officer.
+In the photo: Ana Rodriguez (second from right) works as a transition coordinator at YNHH, helping patients navigate the healthcare system and offer best access to the resources needed to fulfill their individual care plans.
+Also in the photo (left to right): Ana’s son Jerrell Rodriguez; William Casey, executive director, Habitat for Humanity of Greater New Haven and Michael Holmes, senior vice president, Operations and Saint Raphael Campus chief integration officer.

 ConnCAT taught me that if you want something bad enough, to never give up, to never set limits, and to always see things through.